Suspected drunk driver in fatal Edinburg crash identified

 Sheng Li Jiang is expected to face charges of intoxication manslaughter in connection with the crash.

-Edinburg police Chief Jamie Aysala said in a Tuesday press conference that the driver was suspected of being drunk at the time of the crash.
+Edinburg police Chief Jamie Ayala said in a Tuesday press conference that the driver was suspected of being drunk at the time of the crash.

 “We suspect an impaired driver made a decision to get behind the wheel of a vehicle and drive a 4,000 pound bullet into oncoming traffic that caused injuries to this family,” Ayala said.
 “Grave, fatal injuries to this family and young people."